-We have a spatially continuous input space, in which our input vectors live.
-The aim is to map from this to a low dimensional spatially discrete output space, the topology of which is formed by arranging a set of neurons in a grid.
-Our SOM provides such a nonlinear transformation called a feature map.
+The algorithm operates on a spatially continuous input space in which the input vectors live.
+The aim is to map from this high dimensional space to a low dimensional spatially discrete output space, the topology of which is formed by arranging a set of neurons in a grid.
+The SOM provides such a non-linear transformation called a feature map.